 The Power of Social Media

 One place that influencers have power is on social media.
 They often have a large, established base of followers that look forward to hearing from them.
-By generating compelling content that’s tied to the message or mission of a nonprofit, social media mavens can attract a lot of attention for your organization, making a wider audience of people aware of you and compelling them to give.
+By generating compelling content that’s tied to the message or mission of a nonprofit, social media mavens can attract a lot of attention for your organization.
+They’ll make a wider audience of people aware of you and compel them to give.

 The Georgetown Digital Persuasion Survey found that 68% of donors decide to give after interacting with a cause through social media.
-While donors may first encounter one of your social pages, their first contact with you may be from an influencer’s post.
+Donors may first encounter one of your social pages.
+Or, their first contact with you may be from an influencer’s post.

 Think of the viral ice bucket challenge from a few years back.
 Many people became aware of the cause and chose to donate from seeing celebrities and friends completing the challenge, rather than engaging with an official page from the ALS Association.

 You can identify potential influencers by examining engagement with your social posts.
 There are likely certain individuals who frequently share or comment on your content.
-As with any influencer, social media influencers can have a larger or more modest following, popular on a national or regional scale.
+Social media influencers can have a larger or more modest following, popular on a national or regional scale.
 Adding a few of these individuals as influencers can have a larger impact than you might think.